-- Only 39 percent of part-time workers have access to a retirement plan at work. - The current law now requires employers to allow long-term, part-time workers with at least 500 hours of service in three consecutive years to participate in their 401(k) plans.
-Legislation would further extend this benefit to part-time workers by decreasing the year requirement to two consecutive years.
+- Only 39 percent of part-time workers have access to a retirement plan at work. - The previous law required employers to allow long-term, part-time workers with at least 500 hours of service in three consecutive years to participate in their 401(k) plans.
+Now, SECURE 2.0 extends this benefit to part-time workers by decreasing the year requirement to two consecutive years.